 Are you attracted to careers devoted to helping others live more satisfying lives?
 Then the Psychology major is an excellent choice.
 You’ll gain skills, knowledge and understanding of the human experience to assist individuals and groups through difficult life situations.
 These situations include drug abuse, domestic violence, behavioral and emotional programs, as well as cognitive and physical disabilities.

-Through small classroom discussions, hands-on learning, research projects and with a breadth of faculty, UW-Eau Claire will provide you with the knowledge and skills needed to seek an advanced degree or a psychology-related career.
+Through small classroom discussions, experiential learning, research projects and with a breadth of faculty, UW-Eau Claire will provide you with the knowledge and skills needed to seek an advanced degree or a psychology-related career.

 The Campus Autism program at UW-Eau Claire brings together psychology students and families with children with autism to offer intensive behavioral intervention.
 Professional therapists emphasize teaching communication skills and intervention techniques and educating caregivers about how to help their child make progress.
 Student therapists provide personalized treatment services in a fun teaching environment.
 Approximately 20 UW-Eau Claire psychology majors work with children through the program.

 Many UW-Eau Claire Psychology majors continue academic study and obtain graduate degrees so that they can work as academic or practicing psychologists.
 Psychology students also are well prepared to pursue a variety of careers in diverse fields immediately following graduation because they’ve developed the skills employers identify as highly desirable.

 - Program Coordinator, Alternative for People with Autism

 - Leadership and Talent Consulting, Korn Ferry Hay Group